 You can then expect them to ask you a question.
 Answer, but don't make the whole conversation about you.

-And after, continue, ask a different question, based on what you learned from their replies.
+And after, continue and ask a different question, based on what you learned from their replies.

 Step 5: The finish

 Leave the door for the next meeting open.
-If you talked about movies, mention that you could see a movie sometimes together.
+If you talked about movies, mention that you could see a movie together sometime.

 Also, if they talked about their plans or problems, wish them luck.

 Be sure you point out how you enjoyed the conversation and if you reckon it went particularly well, you can even suggest a specific get together.

 The recipe for being open and easygoing in any social setting.

 Practice makes perfect and after you get confident, you are ready to chat with your crush, your boss or the person you'd like to become familiar with.

 Step 6: When the interaction backfires